 Paris has around twenty of them in its liveliest districts, notably around the Grands Boulevards and the Palais Royal.
 These quaint picturesque shopping arcades are a valuable testimony to 19th-century Paris, transporting visitors into another time!

 Each passage has its own distinctive character.
-Some of these passages are particularly emblematic of the capital.
+Some of these passages are particularly characteristic of the French capital.

-The Galerie de la Madeleine is one of the capital's most chic and elegant with its luxury boutiques and upmarket shops.
+Galerie de la Madeleine is one of the most chic and elegant in Paris, with luxury boutiques and upscale stores.

-The popular Passage du Havre, close to the department stores on Boulevard Haussmann, was completely transformed into a shopping mall in 2012, and no longer corresponds to its original structure.
-In a nod to its architectural past, a zenithal glass roof provides natural light to the shopping arcade.
+The popular Passage du Havre, near to the department stores on Boulevard Haussmann was completely transformed into a shopping mall in 2012 and no longer resembles its original structure.
+In a nod to its former architecture, a zenithal glass roof provides natural light to the shopping arcade.

 in the Opéra district, Passage Choiseul, which had a makeover in 2013, has a wide variety of shops and a large choice of restaurants for a quick lunch.
 It can be reached via the winding Passage Saint-Anne.

-The Passage des Princes, on the Boulevard des Italiens, was built in 1860, destroyed in 1985 and rebuilt identically in 1995.
-It is currently closed for renovation.
+Passage des Princes, situated on Boulevard des Italiens, was built in 1860, destroyed in 1985 then rebuilt identically as before in 1995.
+It is currently closed for renovation work.
 The glass-roofed Passage Verdeau has several art galleries and many antique dealers.
 Just a few steps away, in Passage Jouffroy, inaugurated in 1846, is the famous Grévin museum, which exhibits wax figures of historical and contemporary personalities.
 It is also the location of Hotel Chopin, named in honour of the great composer who, in his day, was fond of this arcade.
 Passage des Panoramas, the oldest in Paris, dates back to 1799.
 It is home to the Théâtre des Variétés, which opened in 1807 and is still in activity today.

 Near to the Domaine national du Palais-Royal, the elegant Galerie Vivienne, with its colourful mosaic floor, glass rotunda, luxury boutiques and antique shops, is one of the most typical in Paris.